A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Alexis Le Baron

-They also make it easy to drink hot beverages, as they do not burn the lips or hands.
-In addition, they retain heat in cold places.
+They also make it easy to drink hot beverages, as they do not burn the lips or the hands and retain heat in cold weather.

-It is best to buy a high-quality kuksa to:
+It is preferable to buy a high-quality kuksa to:

-During the last stage of production, the kuksa are boiled for 6 to 8 hours in salted water to improve their longevity.
+During production, kuksas are boiled for 5 hours in salted water to:

-Moreover, when a kuksa is produced and not used for a long period of time, it can dry out and cause small salt crystals to appear on the wood.
+Moreover, if you don't use your kuksa for a long period, small salt crystals may appear on the wood.

-It is also one of the few things that can really tell you the authenticity of your kuksa.
+This is actually one of the few things that can really indicate the authenticity of your kuksa.

-The authentic material of a kuksa is the "pahka" in Finnish or birch burl.
-It is an outgrowth of the tree that is found on the trunk or branches.
+The wood traditionally used to make a kuksa is the "pahka" in Finnish or birch burl.
+It is a growth on the tree that is found on the trunk or branches.
+The Masur birch wood from Karelia is also commonly used to make kuksas, because it is a typical wood of Lapland: it only grows in harsh climates with very large temperature variations.

 Immerse yourself in the essence of Finnish craftsmanship as you explore the history and making of this traditional cup.
 By subscribing, you'll receive information about kuksa once a week.